JennDahm/StardewValleyEcon/StardewEcon/README.md

 The file format is fairly hardy - the mod will ignore empty lines and lines filled with only whitespace (i.e. spaces), and any event without an item blank won't affect the price of any item.
+A loose % not followed by a number or % is interpreted as a literal % character.

 Keep in mind that headlines can only be so long before they're cut off in the news window.